-Slide this teething glove onto your baby’s hand so that her teether is always, well, at hand!
+Slide this teething glove onto baby’s hand so her teether is always, well, at hand!
 As easily as she can get her fingers to her mouth, she can get this teether to her gums.

 Skip Hop Bandana Buddies Activity Toy

 Technically it’s the bandana around this little fox's neck that’s a teether (it comes off so an adult can wear as a teething bracelet for baby), but parents report that their kiddos chew on every bit of this toy.
 The crinkly ears and soft body are all bite-worthy, and there’s a bonus teether, shaped like a leaf, tucked into the fox’s pocket.